Amongst those in the know, condensation on water pipes has earned the unusual nickname of sweating pipes.

 Additionally, ventilation issues in confined spaces can elevate humidity levels, contributing to pipe sweating.
 Improving ventilation helps disperse moist air, reducing the potential for condensation on pipes.

 Pipes carrying cold water can contribute to condensation when exposed to warmer air.
-The temperature difference between the cold water and the surrounding environment may result in the formation of moisture on the exterior of the pipes.
+The temperature difference between the cold water and the surrounding environment may result in the formation of moisture on the exterior of the pipes. - Inadequate insulation on pipes is also a common culprit.
+Insufficient insulation allows pipes to become significantly colder than the ambient air, making them prone to condensation.

 Is It Normal For Pipes To Sweat?